jrzaurin/RecoTour/README.md

 **The core of the repo are the notebooks** in each directory.
 They intend to be self-contained and in consequence, there is some of code repetition.
 The code is, of course, "notebook-oriented".
-In the case of the `Ponpare` example I have included a more modular (nicer looking) version of a possible final solution (described in `Chapter16_final_solution_Recommendations.ipynb`) in the directory `final_recommendations`.

 The notebooks have plenty of explanations and references to relevant papers or packages.
 My intention was to focus on the code, but you will also find some math.

 All the code in the notebooks has run on a **c5.4xlarge** instance or a **p2.xlarge** instance when running deep learning algorithms.